Case File · San Bernardino County, California

 Know the community before you file the application.

-RealClear's Community Sentinel monitors planning commission records and public comment histories in rural and urban jurisdictions alike.
+RealClear's Community risk review monitors planning commission records and public comment histories in rural and urban jurisdictions alike.
 If the opposition has a prior campaign name, we'll find it before you spend year one of three.